docker/buildx/README.md

 Buildx build command supports the features available for `docker build` including the new features in Docker 19.03 such as outputs configuration, inline build caching or specifying target platform.
 In addition, buildx supports new features not yet available for regular `docker build` like building manifest lists, distributed caching, exporting build results to OCI image tarballs etc.

 Buildx is supposed to be flexible and can be run in different configurations that are exposed through a driver concept.
-Currently, we support a "docker" driver that uses the BuildKit library bundled into the docker daemon binary, and a "docker-container" driver that automatically launches BuildKit inside a Docker container.
+Currently, we support a "docker" driver that uses the BuildKit library bundled into the Docker daemon binary, and a "docker-container" driver that automatically launches BuildKit inside a Docker container.
 We plan to add more drivers in the future, for example, one that would allow running buildx inside an (unprivileged) container.

 The user experience of using buildx is very similar across drivers, but there are some features that are not currently supported by the "docker" driver, because the BuildKit library bundled into docker daemon currently uses a different storage component.
 In contrast, all images built with "docker" driver are automatically added to the "docker images" view by default, whereas when using other drivers the method for outputting an image needs to be selected with `--output`.